ibm-cloud-docs/atracker/core/data-security.md

     You can control the locations in the account where a target is defined by specifying the allowed locations in the {{site.data.keyword.atracker_short}} account settings.

-    Targe definitions are stored in the primary metadata location.
+    Target definitions are stored in the primary metadata location.
 If you have a backup metadata location, target definitions are also stored there.

 - Route definitions are stored in the primary metadata location.
 If you have a backup metadata location, route definitions are also stored there.